kkvv24aug/lifeline/src/site/notes/V&K/Creations/Erotica/Can't Sleep.md

 I wasn't wearing condom either.
 Why would I?
 I need to come inside her warm walls.
-Nature didn't even intend us to do sex this way.
+Nature didn't even intend us to do sex with a latex on.
 And it's a dream anyway.

 She wrapped her legs around me.